-Melt 1 Tbsp. butter.
+Melt 1 tablespoon of butter.
 Sautee half the onions, half the tomatoes, and the garlic for 5 minutes.
 Turn off the heat.

 Add the can of chili beans to the pan.
 Press down on the beans with a potato masher or cylinder roller to smash the beans.
 Bonus if you have any angst on the day these are prepared, you can take it out on the beans.
 Smash it, smash it well!

 Add the can of refried beans to the pan, then stir everything together to combine.

 Place into a greased, oven-proof dish.
 Top with cheese, the rest of the tomatoes and onions, and green onions.
 Place in the oven for 8-10 minutes until the cheese is melted.